harttj/teiko_technical/README.md

 ## Overview

-This project contains a dashboard that relies on an internally created sql database.
+This project contains a dashboard that relies on an internally created SQL database.
 It includes:

 - A schema definition & setup script
 - Python script to compute analytics (e.g., relative frequency tables)